-Drip Irrigation System Design and Components
+Drip Irrigation System and Components

-- Water Source: This could be a tap, well, reservoir, or any other water supply using drip water irrigation kit.
+- Water Source: This could be a tap, well, reservoir, or any other water supply using a drip water irrigation kit.

 - Drip Filter: Filters are essential for removing debris, sediment, and other particles from the water to prevent clogging of emitters and tubing.

-- Pressure Regulator: Ensures that the water pressure remains at an optimal level throughout the system, preventing damage to emitters and ensuring uniform water distribution.
+- Pressure Regulator: Ensures that the water pressure remains at an optimal level throughout the system, preventing damage to emitters and ensuring uniform water distribution..

 - Sub-Mainline Tubing: In larger systems, sub-mainline tubing distributes water from the mainline to various sections or zones of the garden or field.